 If you’ve reached the point where you know your customers exist (and how to reach them) and you have some confidence your AI can be built, it’s time to go about building the first generation of your AI.
 As I mentioned above, you need to gather some data, curate it to make sure it’s useful, then design a model and train it.

 In practice, it’s worth being aware that in many cases, the work required to find, curate and manage the data is the biggest and hardest part of the problem.
-Training a model is often demanding on computer time, but it’s gathering and understanding the data that still requires a human intelligence (at least for now) and that’s where you should expect to spend the bulk of your problem solving efforts.
+Training a model is often demanding on computational time, but it’s gathering and understanding the data that still requires a human intelligence (at least for now) and that’s where you should expect to spend the bulk of your problem solving efforts.

 Build Your Product